grain-lang/grain-lang.org/src/guide/data_types.md

 ## Mutable record properties

-We've previously creating mutable `let` bindings, but you can also label individual properties on your records `mut`.
+We've previously created mutable `let` bindings with the `mut` keyword.
+In a similar fashion, we can also create mutable record fields.

 ```grain
 export data Counter = {